Orion38/Pillar-tracker/readMe.md

 ## Demo

-Refer to the instructions above in Usage to reproduce results on the test set.
+Refer to the instructions above in *Usage* to reproduce results on the test set provided in */stacks*.

-Please find the expected ouput in */expectedResults*
+Please find the expected ouput in */expectedResults*.
+Your results may differ slightly from the expected output depending on the position chose for the tracking.

-The typical processing time of the test subset (3 stacks of 27 images each) on a "normal" desktop computer is less than 30 seconds.
+The typical processing time of the test set (3 stacks of 27 images each) on a "normal" desktop computer is less than 20 seconds.

 ## Detailed description of functionnalities